 There is an energy here that inspires and yoga embodies that inspiration.
 Perhaps it is the ancient Mayan spirit that resides here, but most everyone feels more connected to themselves and to nature in Tulum.
 And what is yoga if not a connection with yourself through your nature: your breath.
 Find that connection with Yoga at Tribal.

 Joanne Fanny Barry, founder and co-owner of Tribal Tulum, has been sharing her yoga, humor and sense of vitality in Tulum since 2006.
 Her early yoga inspiration was Baron Baptiste, Baptiste Power Yoga.
-But her true guru is Carmina Mock, an Ashtanga teacher and amazing human being who guides students to realize that true power is working with your limitations in all forms.
+Her guru is Carmina Mock, an Ashtanga teacher and amazing human being who guides students to realize that true power is working with your limitations in all forms.
 “The ability to assess and work with what is, is what yoga is all about”.
-As Carmina asks, “If it is not giving you energy, why are you doing it?”
 Also known as Fanny Barry, Joanne writes and paints.
 Her memoir, “Map of Life and Beauty” and her books for cancer patients, “I Wish I Knew”, both published by Blue Heron Bookworks, are available on Amazon.
 Her life philosophy is that “each moment and each being is a gift and a lesson if you are open to it”.
 Accredited to teach Hatha yoga by the AAAI/ISMA, (American Aerobic Association International/International Sports Medicine Association) and Yin Yoga teacher training with YUJMU.
 She is a B School graduate and carries that philosophy of entrepreneurship and social responsibility into her business, her yoga and her life.
 She blogs at thatbarrygirl.com.

 Photo by @i_write_light